For too long beautiful rural areas like ours have come second best when it comes to Government investment and Local Authority funding.

 I’m delighted that the Government has now introduced a £617 million discretionary fund for Local Authorities to support businesses falling out of the scope of existing COVID-19 support mechanisms as they operate from shared spaces.

 I’ve been lobbying for this support on behalf of local businesses such as the Melton Mowbray Market and Pera Businesses Park, and it is right that the Government delivered this important support that will bolster rural communities across the country.
 Whilst I fought for this fund to support our local businesses, it will help hundreds of thousands across the country.

-NEWS: February 2020 - Treasury Questions on Local Bus Funding
+UPDATE: February 2020 - Treasury Questions on Local Bus Funding

 At Treasury Questions, I called on the Government to provide robust funding to our Local Authorities so they can deliver improved bus services and help wages rise locally.